-Esperance Anglican Community School (the School) welcomes suggestions, feedback and comments from parents, students or staff, and takes all complaints and concerns seriously.
+The Anglican Schools Commission (Inc.), trading as AngliSchools ("AngliSchools"), Dispute and Complaint Resolution Policy sets out how Esperance Anglican Community School (the School) manages complaints and concerns.
+The School welcomes suggestions, feedback and comments from parents, students or staff, and takes all complaints and concerns seriously.